 5) The floor is already installed in the base.
 If you purchased multiple Wells, the floor is only in the base on the bottom of the stack.
 You can use it as a sample for correctly installing the bolts and nuts for the rest of the bases.

 If you have any questions, please don’t hesitate to let us know.

 Check all screws regularly to make sure they stay tight.

 Cleaning Your Well: We recommend that you clean your Well regularly.
 A clean Well attracts more revenue.
 Use any common household glass cleaner such as Windex and a soft cloth.
-For very stubborn marks or stains, you can use Acetone on the fiberglass only (NOT ON THE STICKERS).
+For very stubborn marks or stains, you can use Acetone on the fiberglass only (NOT ON THE RAMPS OR STICKERS).

 Scratches: If you get scratches on the fiberglass, you can polish them with any automotive polish.
 If they are too deep for polish, you can use "rubbing compound" followed by polish.

-Please send pictures and reports: We would love to see digital pictures of your Well(s) along with an income report after a period of time.
+Please send pictures and reports: We would love to see pictures of your Well(s) along with an income report after a period of time.
 Please send it to email@example.com.

-Good luck, and may the coins pour in!
+May the coins pour in!